Leinadix/C4TX/C4TX.SDL/README.md

 ## Credits

 - Uses SDL2 for rendering through the SDL2-CS.NetCore library
-- NAudio for audio playback
+- BASS audio library for audio playback with rate changing
 - Uses osu! beatmap format (make sure you have legal access to these files)